StephSutherly/sql-crud-music/music_lab.md

 In their console they would like to be able to:

-* Create and Save Artists
+* Create and Save Artists////
-* Create and Save Albums
+* Create and Save Albums////
-* List All Artists/Albums
+* List All Artists/Albums////

-* List all the albums they have by an artist
+* List all the albums they have by an artist////
-* Show the artist any album belongs to
+* Show the artist any album belongs to////

-Every artist should have a name, and each album should have a name/title, genre and artist ID.///
+Every artist should have a name, and each album should have a name/title, genre and artist ID.////

 ## Extensions/Further tasks